What do I need to know before moving to Caye Caulker?

 When we asked people what advice they would give someone preparing to move to Caye Caulker, they said...

 "Caye Caulker is a small island located in the Caribbean Sea, known for its relaxed atmosphere, beautiful beaches, and vibrant marine life.
 Before moving there, expats should be aware of several important factors.
 Firstly, the official language of Belize is English, which can make the transition easier for English-speaking expats.
 However, many locals also speak Creole or Spanish, so learning a few phrases in these languages can be beneficial.
 The cost of living in Caye Caulker is relatively low compared to many Western countries, but it's higher than in other parts of Belize.
 Housing can be expensive, especially for beachfront properties.
 Groceries and other goods can also be pricier due to the cost of importing items to the island.
 Healthcare facilities on the island are limited.
 For serious medical conditions, you may need to travel to Belize City or even outside the country.
 Therefore, it's crucial to have comprehensive health insurance that covers medical evacuation.
 The island's economy is heavily dependent on tourism, which means job opportunities for expats can be limited and often seasonal.
 Many expats choose to start their own businesses, but this requires obtaining the necessary permits and licenses.
 Caye Caulker has a tropical climate with high temperatures and humidity year-round.
 It's also susceptible to hurricanes, so it's important to be prepared for these weather conditions.
 The island has a laid-back, slow-paced lifestyle, often referred to as "go slow".
 This can be a significant change for those used to a fast-paced city life.
 Public transportation is limited to golf carts, bicycles, and walking.
 There are no cars on the island, which contributes to its relaxed atmosphere.
 Finally, while Caye Caulker is generally safe, like any place, it's not immune to crime.
-Expats should take standard precautions to protect their personal safety and belongings," remarked another expat who made the move to Caye Caulker, Belize.
+Expats should take standard precautions to protect their personal safety and belongings," mentioned another expat when asked about moving to Caye Caulker, Belize.

 Other Questions: